mattermost/docs/source/process/training.rst

 2. (Team) Join the **Zoom** link in the header of the `Cust Obs Meeting channel <https://community.mattermost.com/private-core/channels/cust-obs-meeting>`_, and open the **Meeting Notes** link in the header to see the agenda.

-3. (Vice Chair) Start Zoom recording at 8:00am PST.
+3. (Vice Chair) Start Zoom recording at 8:00am Palo Alto time.

 3. (Chair) Run through the agenda: